 Chemical stability: Stable under normal ambient and anticipated conditions of use.
 Possibility of hazardous reactions: Hazardous reactions not anticipated.
 Conditions to avoid: Extended exposure to high temperatures can cause decomposition.
 Avoid all possible sources of ignition.
 Incompatible materials: Avoid contact with strong oxidizing agents and strong reducing agents.
 Hazardous decomposition products: Not anticipated under normal conditions of use.
 SECTION 11: Toxicological information Information on Toxicological Effects Substance / Mixture Acute Toxicity Hazard Additional Information LC50/LD50 Data Inhalation Unlikely to be harmful >5 mg/L (mist, estimated) Dermal Unlikely to be harmful > 2 g/kg (estimated) Oral Unlikely to be harmful > 5 g/kg (estimated) Likely Routes of Exposure: Inhalation, eye contact, skin contact Aspiration Hazard: Not expected to be an aspiration hazard Skin Corrosion/Irritation: Not expected to be irritating.
 Repeated exposure may cause skin dryness or cracking.
-Serious Eye Damage/Irritation: Causes mild eye irritation.
+Serious Eye Damage/Irritation: Not expected to be irritating.
 Skin Sensitization: No information available on the mixture, however none of the components have been classified for skin sensitization (or are below the concentration threshold for classification).
 Respiratory Sensitization: No information available.
-Specific Target Organ Toxicity (Single Exposure): No information available on the mixture, however none of the components have been classified for target organ toxicity (or are below the concentration threshold for classification).
-Specific Target Organ Toxicity (Repeated Exposure): No information available on the mixture, however none of the components have been classified for target organ toxicity (or are below the concentration threshold for classification).
-Carcinogenicity: No information available on the mixture, however none of the components have been classified for carcinogenicity (or are below the concentration threshold for classification).
+Specific Target Organ Toxicity (Single Exposure): Not expected to cause organ effects from single exposure.
+Specific Target Organ Toxicity (Repeated Exposure): Not expected to cause organ effects from repeated exposure.
+Page 5/6 Issue date: 17-Jan-2019 Status: FINAL Carcinogenicity: No information available on the mixture, however none of the components have been classified for carcinogenicity (or are below the concentration threshold for classification).
 Germ Cell Mutagenicity: No information available on the mixture, however none of the components have been classified for germ cell mutagenicity (or are below the concentration threshold for classification).
 Reproductive Toxicity: No information available on the mixture, however none of the components have been classified for reproductive toxicity (or are below the concentration threshold for classification).
-Information on Toxicological Effects of Components Lubricant Base Oil (Petroleum) Carcinogenicity: The petroleum base oils contained in this product have been highly refined by a variety of processes including severe hydrocracking/hydroprocessing to reduce aromatics and improve performance characteristics.
-All of the oils meet the IP-346 criteria of less than 3 percent PAH's and are not considered carcinogens by NTP, IARC, or OSHA.
+Based on component information.
+Information on Toxicological Effects of Components Distillates, petroleum, hydrotreated heavy paraffinic Carcinogenicity: This oil has been highly refined by a variety of processes to reduce aromatics and improve performance characteristics.
+It meets the IP-346 criteria of less than 3 percent PAH's and is not considered a carcinogen by the International Agency for Research on Cancer.
 SECTION 12: Ecological information GHS Classification:

-No classified hazards Toxicity: Experimental studies with rainbow trout, daphnia, and fresh water algae indicate that synthetic base oils are not expected to be harmful to aquatic organisms.
-Persistence and Degradability: Synthetic base oils are not considered to be readily biodegradable but may be inherently biodegradable.
-They are expected to completely biodegrade over extended periods of time.
-Bioaccumulative Potential: Log Kow values measured for the hydrocarbon components of this material range from 4 to over 6, and are therefore regarded as having the potential to bioaccumulate.
+No classified hazards Toxicity: All acute aquatic toxicity studies on samples of lubricant base oils show acute toxicity values greater than 100 mg/L for invertebrates, algae and fish.
+These tests were carried out on water accommodated fractions and the results are consistent with the predicted aquatic toxicity of these substances based on their hydrocarbon compositions.
+Persistence and Degradability: The hydrocarbons in this material are not readily biodegradable, but since they can be degraded by microorganisms, they are regarded as inherently biodegradable.
+Bioaccumulative Potential: Log Kow values measured for the hydrocarbon components of this material are greater than 5.3, and therefore regarded as having the potential to bioaccumulate.
 In practice, metabolic processes may reduce bioconcentration.
-Synthetic base oil components are not expected to bioaccumulate.
 Mobility in Soil: Volatilization to air is not expected to be a significant fate process due to the low vapor pressure of this material.
-In water, this material will float and spread over the surface at a rate dependent upon viscosity.
-The main fate process is expected to be slow biodegradation of individual components in soil and sediment.
+In water, base oils will float and spread over the surface at a rate dependent upon viscosity.
+There will be significant removal of hydrocarbons from the water by sediment adsorption.
+In soil and sediment, hydrocarbon components will show low mobility with adsorption to sediments being the predominant physical process.
+The main fate process is expected to be slow biodegradation of the hydrocarbon constituents in soil and sediment.
 Other adverse effects: None anticipated.